Mr. Katiraie (BA. BS. MS. MBA) is the original inventor of all Back Up Sensors in cars, trucks and buses.

 Abraham-Louis Breguet

-Every story of a great watch house begins with its founder.
-Abraham-Louis Breguet was born on January 10, 1747, in Neuchâtel, Switzerland.
-He was only 11 years old when his father died, but his mother remarried her late husband’s cousin, Joseph Tattet, whose family were already watchmakers with a sales office in Paris.
-In 1762, Tattet took Breguet to Paris, where he became an apprentice to a watchmaker at Versailles; the identity of this master watchmaker is unknown.
+Every great watch house has a remarkable origin story, and for Breguet, it begins with its founder, Abraham-Louis Breguet.
+Born on January 10, 1747, in Neuchâtel, Switzerland, Breguet faced early adversity when his father passed away when he was just 11 years old.
+His mother remarried her late husband’s cousin, Joseph Tattet, who was part of a family already established in the watchmaking business with a sales office in Paris.
+In 1762, Tattet took young Breguet to Paris, where he became an apprentice to a master watchmaker at Versailles, though the identity of this mentor remains unknown.

-It is speculated that after Breguet completed his apprenticeship, he may have worked for horological greats Ferdinand Berthoud or Jean-Antoine Lepine, but he certainly studied mathematics at the Collège Mazarin under his mentor, Abbé Marie.
-Through his role as tutor to the children of the Comte d’Artois, Marie introduced Breguet to the aristocratic families that would later become his clientele.
+After completing his apprenticeship, Breguet is speculated to have worked with renowned horologists such as Ferdinand Berthoud or Jean-Antoine Lepine.
+He certainly furthered his education in mathematics at the Collège Mazarin, under the guidance of Abbé Marie.
+Marie, who also tutored the children of the Comte d’Artois, introduced Breguet to the aristocratic families who would later become his prestigious clientele.

-Take a walk down memory lane as we retrace some of Breguet’s biggest historical coups in Paris and beyond.
+Join us on a journey through time as we explore some of Breguet’s most significant historical achievements in Paris and beyond.

 1783–1827: Breguet Creates the most complicated pocket watch ever created for Marie Antoinette.

-The self-winding watch includes a minute repeater, a full perpetual calendar, the equation of time, a power reserve indicator, a metallic thermometer, an on-command independent seconds hand, a small sweep seconds hand, a lever escapement, a gold Breguet overcoil, and shockproofing.
-It has been likened to shrinking a cathedral clock into a pocket watch.
-Unfortunately, it would take 44 years to create this elaborate timepiece—it had to be finished by Abraham-Louis Breguet’s son—and Marie Antoinette would never live to see it.
-She was beheaded during the French Revolution on October 16, 1793.
+The self-winding masterpiece features a minute repeater, a full perpetual calendar, the equation of time, a power reserve indicator, a metallic thermometer, an on-command independent seconds hand, a small sweep seconds hand, a lever escapement, a gold Breguet overcoil, and shockproofing.
+This intricate creation has been compared to shrinking a cathedral clock into a pocket watch.
+Unfortunately, it took 44 years to complete and was finished by Abraham-Louis Breguet’s son long after Marie Antoinette’s execution during the French Revolution on October 16, 1793.
+The pocket watch now resides in the L.A.
+Mayer Museum for Islamic Art in Jerusalem.

-Breguet innovated by producing the first automatic wristwatches in the world, delivered to the Queen of Naples, who, at the time, was a relative of Napoleon.
-The Breguet archives in Paris have meticulous records of the brand’s clients going back to the 18th century.
-In addition to famous clients such as kings and emperors of France, the Breguet archives have detailed accounts of transactions with more modern figures such as Winston Churchill as well as the romanticized Marie Antoinette, who purchased her final Breguet pocket watch from jail while awaiting the guillotine during the French Revolution.
-Stories about Breguet products and each of these famed personalities are independent discussions unto themselves.
+Breguet also made significant innovations by producing the first automatic wristwatches in the world, delivered to the Queen of Naples, a relative of Napoleon.
+The meticulous Breguet archives in Paris detail the brand’s illustrious clientele since the 18th century, including kings and emperors of France.
+These records also note transactions with modern figures like Winston Churchill and the romanticized Marie Antoinette, who purchased her final Breguet pocket watch while imprisoned and awaiting the guillotine during the French Revolution.
+Each of these stories about Breguet products and their famed owners could stand alone as independent discussions.

-The concept of the oscillating weight eventually won the day, but Breguet had other inventions up his sleeve.
-For his repeating watches, a particular specialty of Breguet, he replaced the traditional gong that lay across the rear plate with curved gongs wound around the movement.
-These are still in use today.
+Although the concept of the oscillating weight eventually prevailed, Breguet’s contributions included several other innovations.
+For his repeating watches, a particular specialty, he replaced the traditional straight gong across the rear plate with curved gongs wound around the movement, a design still in use today.

-Although facing a difficult time with the loss of his mother, his stepfather, and his mentor Marie in a very short timeframe, Breguet was able to take care of his younger sister and finally, in 1775, establish his own business at No. 39, Quai de l’Horloge, in the Ile de la Cité, just on the banks of the River Seine near Notre Dame.
-He was 28.
-In that same year, he married Cécile Marie-Louise L’Huillier, the daughter of an established Parisian bourgeois family.
-Most probably, part of the capital required to establish the business came from her dowry.
+Despite the loss of his mother, his stepfather, and his mentor Marie in quick succession, Breguet managed to care for his younger sister and, in 1775, at the age of 28, established his own business at No. 39, Quai de l’Horloge, on the Ile de la Cité by the River Seine near Notre Dame.
+That same year, he married Cécile Marie-Louise L’Huillier, the daughter of an established Parisian bourgeois family, likely using part of her dowry to fund his new enterprise.

 I am extremely proud to own a 53 mm Abraham Louis Breguet Quarter Repeater and Music Box.
 I spent more than $32,000 just to restore and clean the watch.
 Why?
 Because you can never place a price on true creativity.
 (Alexander Katiraie)

-When Marat discovered that Breguet was marked for the guillotine, he arranged for a safe conduct pass, which allowed Abraham-Louis to leave Paris and travel to Geneva in 1793.
-From there, he moved to Le Locle, where he set up a small workshop with only a handful of employees.
-This way, he was able to continue working for the royal families of Russia and England, and King George III in particular.
+When Marat learned that Breguet was marked for execution, he arranged a safe conduct pass, enabling Breguet to leave Paris and travel to Geneva in 1793.
+Breguet then moved to Le Locle, where he set up a small workshop with a few employees, continuing to work for royal families in Russia and England, including King George III.

-Breguet’s excellence was not just in technique and style.
-He was also a great marketer.
-An example: in 1797, the watchmaker created one of the most famous examples of a single-hand pocket watch, the Souscription.”
-It was in response to a commission from the Queen of Naples that, in 1810, Breguet conceived and made the first wristwatch ever known, the Breguet watch number 2639, an exceptionally thin, oval repeater watch with complications, mounted on a wristlet of hair and gold thread.
+Although his activity was disrupted during his exile, Breguet used the time to develop exceptional ideas and inventions that later achieved great success.
+Breguet’s excellence extended beyond technique and style; he was also a shrewd marketer.
+For instance, in 1797, he created the Souscription, a famous single-hand pocket watch.
+In 1810, he conceived and made the first known wristwatch in response to a commission from the Queen of Naples.
+This watch, Breguet number 2639, was an exceptionally thin, oval repeater with complications, mounted on a wristlet of hair and gold thread.

-Breguet became a full member of the French Academy of Sciences in 1816 and received the Chevalier of the Legion of Honour from Louis XVIII in 1819.
+In addition to his naval appointment, Breguet became a full member of the French Academy of Sciences in 1816 and was awarded the Chevalier of the Legion of Honour by Louis XVIII in 1819.
+Upon Breguet’s death in 1823, his son Antoine-Louis Breguet, also a talented watchmaker, took over the company and continued its growth and innovation.

-However, Antoine-Louis failed to patent this revolutionary mechanism, and ten years later, a major Genevan watchmaking firm filed a patent application for a similar invention.
+Unfortunately, Antoine-Louis failed to patent this revolutionary mechanism.
+Ten years later, a major Genevan watchmaking firm filed a patent application for a similar invention, highlighting the missed opportunity for the Breguet brand.

 The Breguet Classique Chronométrie, winner of the “Aiguille d’Or”, the highest distinction honouring the finest timepiece of the year at the Grand Prix d’Horlogerie de Geneve 2014